ASCIA Fast Facts Allergy Testing 2019426.71 KB

-Allergy testing using skin prick tests or blood tests measure allergen specific Immunoglobulin E (IgE) antibodies.
-A positive result means that you are sensitive to an allergen.
-Results cannot be used on their own and should be considered together with your history of symptoms.
+Allergy tests help to identify or confirm what allergens are causing allergy and/or asthma symptoms.
+Skin prick tests or blood tests measure allergen specific Immunoglobulin E (IgE) antibodies.
+A positive result indicates sensitivity to an allergen.
+However, test results cannot be used on their own and should only be considered together with a patient’s history of symptoms.

-Allergy testing is usually performed on people with allergic rhinitis (hay fever), asthma or allergic reactions to insects, foods or drugs (medications).
-In people with allergic rhinitis or asthma, allergy tests will usually include dust mites, animal danders, moulds, pollen from relevant grasses, weeds or trees and in some cases, occupational allergens.
+Allergy tests are usually performed in people with allergic rhinitis (hay fever), asthma or suspected allergic reactions to insects, foods or drugs (medications) and occupational allergens.

-Blood tests for allergen specific IgE antibodies (formerly known as RAST) can be performed when skin prick testing is not easily available, when a patient has severe eczema or when medications such as antihistamines have been taken, that affect skin prick testing results.
-Measurements of total IgE antibodies can also be measured from a blood sample, but this is not routinely recommended in allergy testing.
+Blood tests for allergen specific IgE antibodies (formerly known as RAST) can be performed when skin prick testing is not easily available, when a patient has severe eczema or when medications such as antihistamines have been taken, that affect skin prick test results.

-Oral allergen challenge testing may sometimes be required for food or drug (medication) allergy to confirm or exclude the cause of a severe allergic reaction (anaphylaxis).
-These tests should only be performed in carefully selected patients under the supervision of a clinical immunology/allergy specialist in a facility with immediate access to emergency treatment for anaphylaxis.
+Oral allergen challenge tests are sometimes required for food or drug (medication) allergy to confirm or exclude allergy.
+These tests should only be performed in carefully selected patients under supervision of a clinical immunology/allergy specialist, with access to treatment for severe allergic reactions (anaphylaxis).

-Patch testing is useful to test for allergic contact dermatitis, that is triggered by substances such as metals, cosmetic preservatives or various plants.
-Patch tests are usually performed on the patient’s back, and supervised by a doctor who is trained to select allergens and interpret results.
+Patch tests are used to test for allergic contact dermatitis that is triggered by substances such as metals, cosmetic preservatives or various plants.
+Patch tests are usually performed on a patient’s back, and supervised by a doctor who is trained to select allergens and interpret results.